fanya3/Projet1-IntoTheWildCodeSchool/README.md

 # Oh my G!
 Project
-An immersive photoreport about the Wild Code School, Paris
+An immersive photoreport about the Wild Code School, Paris.
+A special dark mode to discover the wild side of the Wilders!.

 #### Homepage
 ![](./assets/pictures/intothewild-github-0.png "HomePage")